MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/languages.md

 To change the display language in the operating system:
 1. Go to **Control Panel** and select **Language**.
 1. Under **Add a language**, the list of available languages displays as well as the keyboard layout for each one.
-1. Nest to the display language of interest, select **Options** to enable it needed.
+1. Next to the display language of interest, select **Options** to enable it needed.

 You can also use the following Windows PowerShell **Set-WinUILanguageOverride** cmdlet, where `de-DE` in this example specifies German to override the current language setting in the operating system: